 An AI-powered content tool to level up your marketing

-The content creation and optimization features are top-notch and will save you hours of work.
+The content creation and optimization features are top-notch and will save you several hours of work.
 The content editor and UI could use some improvement.
-The answer engine is a great tool to understand what your customers want.
-You can analyze the queries and create content to address them.
+The answer engine makes it easy to understand what your customers want.
+You can analyze the queries and develop SEO content around them.
 I think this is the future and the crux of value-based marketing.
-I find this to be an invaluable tool that will remain at the core of my content marketing strategy.
-The tool is great for content creators and content marketers.
+I consider this an invaluable tool that will remain at the core of my content marketing strategy.
+It’s perfect for all types of content marketers, including solo content creators and content marketing teams.

-During my hunt for AI content generation tools, I came across this AI SEO software on Appsumo, and right off the bat, I could see the value in their offering.
+During my hunt for AI content generation tools, I came across this AI SEO software on Appsumo.
+Right off the bat, I could see the value in their offering.
 Like a little kid with his newfound toy, I started playing around with Frase.

 But I felt one major lacking…

 It analyzes all the top 20 results, and there was no way to choose the sources.
 It just didn’t make sense to me.
-There are a lot of scenarios where I’d want to exclude something.
-For example, if I included a coupon site that ranks because of black hat links, I’d get inaccurate recommendations.
+There are many scenarios where I’d want to exclude a search result.
+For example, I’d get inaccurate recommendations if I included a coupon site that ranks because of black hat links.

 Few other instances where I needed the filtering option: